 The Fastest Way to Get Your Ears Back to Normal

-So, if air pressure is the cause, your ears will usually go back to normal within a day or two.
+So, if air pressure is the cause, your ears will usually go back to normal within a day.
 If an ear infection is behind your clogged ears, you might have to wait until your body gets rid of the virus or bacteria at work (you may need an antibiotic to speed things up).
 This may take up to a couple of weeks.
 Sinus infections have been known to last even longer.

 Getting your ears back to normal as quickly as possible, then, will normally involve some patience (counterintuitive though it may be), and you need to be able to change your expectations according to your actual circumstances.

 Not doing anything to exacerbate the situation is your most important first step.
 When you first begin to feel like your ears are blocked, it may be tempting to try and use cotton swabs to clear them out.
 All sorts of issues, from ear infections to loss of hearing, can be caused by cotton swabs so this can be a particularly dangerous strategy.
 You will most likely make the situation worse if you use cotton swabs.

 It’s Possible That Your “Blockage” is Hearing Loss